Wonderful Dream (Holidays Are Coming): Margaret version

 Polish singer Margaret recorded a Polish-language version of the song titled "Coraz bliżej święta", which featured the finalists of the sixth season of The Voice of Poland.
 It was used in Polish Coca-Cola Christmas commercial, and was released for digital download on 3 November 2015.
-The song reached #32 in Poland the year it was released, and has re-entered the Polish charts each holiday season since, peaking at #28 in 2023.
+The song reached #32 in Poland the year it was released, and has re-entered the Polish charts each holiday season since, peaking at #15 in 2024.
+In 2025, Margaret released a solo version of the song.